mateusadada/html5-css3-modulo1-cursoemvideo/README.md

 - Images.
 - Introduction to CSS.

+## 📋 Prerequisites

+No software installation on your computer is required; simply access the site directly through your browser.
+This approach ensures convenience and immediate access to the system's features and information.
+The site is compatible with modern browsers such as Chrome, Firefox, and Edge, and does not require additional updates or plug-ins for basic functionality.

 ## 🛠️ Built with

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) - The language used to structure content on the web.